rajeshkb21/ACourse_ClassPRoject/iv-curves/README.md

 Filtering Interference (Lean Filter)

 The functions provided in the filter.py file were tested in the analysis.py file.
-The first function def fft(v,i) was used in the consecutive function to transpose the current data from time to frequency space.
-The def lowpass(v,i,cutoff) function is necessary to remove frequencies above a specified threshold.
-In our case we wanted to place a cutoff frequency at ___ Hz to remove the unnecessary high frequency noise to clean-up the data.
+The first function fft(v,i) was used in the consecutive function to transpose the current data from time to frequency space.
+The lowpass(v,i,cutoff) function is necessary to remove frequencies above a specified threshold.
+In our case we wanted to place a cutoff frequency at 40 Hz to remove the unnecessary high frequency noise to clean-up the data.
 The function also takes the inverse fft of the data to transpose the data into the time domain.
-The def highpass(v,i,cutoff) function does just the same except now high frequencies pass through the filter and low frequencies below a particular threshold, in our case we selected a frequency of ____ Hz, which was filtered from our dataset.
-The def bandpass(v,i, cutoff) function tested was used to place limitations on both lower and upper frequency values.
+The highpass(v,i,cutoff) function does just the same except now high frequencies pass through the filter and low frequencies below a particular threshold, in our case we selected a frequency of 0 Hz, which was filtered from our dataset.
+The bandpass(v,i, cutoff) function tested was used to place limitations on both lower and upper frequency values.
 Bandpass filters specify a range in which the frequencies defined pass through the values centralized between the two cutoffs.
-Our cutoff values set for the bandpass filter were ___ Hz and ____ Hz.
-The def notchfilter(v,i,cutoff_low, cutoff_high) function defines a low and a high frequency that can pass through and further filters out everything encompassing the central range between the two frequency values.
-Filter cutoff ranges were defined as ___ Hz and ____ Hz.
+Our cutoff values set for the bandpass filter were 0 Hz and 40 Hz.
+The notchfilter(v,i,cutoff_low, cutoff_high) function defines a low and a high frequency that can pass through and further filters out everything encompassing the central range between the two frequency values.
+Filter cutoff ranges were defined as 45 Hz and 55 Hz.

 The analysis.py file requires importing the filters library in order for the filters functions to be applied.
 The key to implementing the functions in the main code is making sure the data is not averaged prior to applying the filters.
 Raw data from the {V,I} dictionaries should be the items treated by the filter.
 The first step necessary is to convert the